IreneKilgannon/Computer-Infrastructure/README.md

 <img src="img/stop_codespace.png" alt="drawing" width="300"/>

 Tip: If you are switching between the virtual machine on GitHub Codespaces to working on your local machine, in either the terminal of VSCode or Cmder perform a ``git pull`` in the computer_infrastructure directory.
-Also after a new json file has been created by the GitHub Actions workflow, a ``git pull`` is required in GitHub codespaces to sync it with the repository.
+Also, after a new json file has been created by the GitHub Actions workflow, a ``git pull`` is required in GitHub codespaces to sync it with the repository.

 [Quickstart for GitHub codespaces](https://docs.github.com/en/codespaces/getting-started/quickstart)